kbogas/academic-kickstart/content/post/coin_change/index.md

 On the other hand, the *IP* approach does not suffer from such issues.
 We see a constant time of $\approx0.04$ seconds regardless of the cash needed.

-This is to be expected as the only thing that changes in the optimization problem is the constant of the CASH needed for the second contstraint.
+This is to be expected as the only thing that changes in the optimization problem is the constant of the CASH needed for the second constraint.
 As such, the performance would be the same regardless of the value returned.
 Moreover, the solver [GNU Linear Programming Kit- GLPK](https://www.gnu.org/software/glpk/#TOCdocumentation) used is very efficient in mixed integer programs.

 ## Conclusion